-Hawaii residents do not have access to an on campus doctor of physical therapy (DPT) program on the islands – they need to either relocate in order to earn their degree in person.
-Luckily, such a move is no longer necessary because Hawaiians have the option of earning a doctor of physical therapy degree online.
+Hawaii residents do not have access to an on campus Doctor of Physical Therapy (DPT) program on the islands – they need to either relocate in order to earn their degree in person.
+Luckily, such a move is no longer necessary because Hawaiians have the option of earning a Doctor of Physical Therapy degree online.
 This guide will explain what options are available to those looking to earn their DPT in Hawaii so that they can determine which programs are best for them.

 On-Campus Programs vs Online DPT Programs in Hawaii